Carlo Tavecchio: Personal life and death

-Tavecchio was married, with one daughter.
+Tavecchio was married with a daughter.
 He died on 28 January 2023, at the age of 79.

 Controversies

-On 7 October 2014, Tavecchio was banned by UEFA for racist remarks for six months:
+On 7 October 2014, Tavecchio received a six-month ban by UEFA for when he stereotyped African footballers in Italy with a fictional character named "Opti Poba".
+He was also barred from the UEFA Congress of March 2015.

-"England identifies the subjects that come in, if they have the professionalism to get them to play, but we say that Opti Poba (Note: A fictional African player invoked by Tavecchio in order to make a remark on all African players.) came here, that before he ate bananas, now plays holder in Lazio and that's okay.
-In England he must demonstrate its curriculum and its pedigree ... ."
+"England identifies the subjects coming in if they have the professionalism to get them to play, but we say that Opti Poba came here, that before he ate bananas, now has a starting role at Lazio and that's okay.
+In England, he must demonstrate its curriculum and its pedigree [...]"

-Tavecchio was not allowed to hold any position in UEFA, and was barred from the UEFA Congress of March 2015.

-On 1 November 2015, an audio tape of Tavecchio became public, in which he disparaged Jews and gays.
+On 1 November 2015, an audio tape of Tavecchio became public in which he disparaged Jews and homosexuals.

 Criminal record

 Tavecchio was tried and convicted five times since 1970.